aostuni/Ethics-of-AI-ML/README.md

 | 12/11 | TBD |||

 ## Communication
-The primary means of communication outside of class will be Piazza and ELMS.
+The primary means of communication outside of class will be ELMS.
 Office hours will be scheduled by appointment.
 The email addresses below should only be used for important and time-sensitive issues.
 - **Faculty Adviser: [Dr. John Dickerson](http://jpdickerson.com/)**: john [at] umd.edu
 - **Course Facilitator: Anthony Ostuni**: aostuni [at] umd.edu